Principal Software Practice Lead

-This is a continuation of the previous exercise on using Flink SQL for streaming analytics.
+This is a follow-on to the earlier docker-based exercise on using Flink SQL for streaming analytics.
+It uses the Docker-based setup described here.

 In this exercise we will revisit the topic of counting page views per second, this time based on the event timing information in the ts field of each row of the pageviews and pageviews_kafka tables.
 You will learn how to use the TUMBLE window function with an event-time-based timestamp field, which requires creating an event-time time attribute.